I love poetry. I don’t consistently produce new poems any more. It goes in phases.

 I was widely published in small press publications, and have also self-published several poetry collections.

 Nowadays, I do sometimes share my work online, including via social media.
 A good place to start is Vibrant Darkness, my Facebook poetry page.
+Also, my Tumblr blog.
+I post flash fiction on Tumblr, too.

 The aim of this post is to share a few tips to help you get started.